 Before starting, first, find out which of your characters will need a character profile.
 Then decide on the basics.

 It will be a long process and you’ll go through a lot of information.
 But you do not need to do it all at once.
-Take it one section at a time.
+Take one section at a time.

 If you’re struggling to determine certain details or you’re not sure how your character should react, Deb Norton offers some good advice: